ghwo336/ghwo336/README.md

 ## 🐥 Projects

-### [ChainLens](https://chainlens.pelicanlab.dev) — Team Project (EasyA Kickstart-backed / Consensus Miami 2026)
+### [ChainLens](https://chainlens.pelicanlab.dev) — Founder (EasyA Kickstart-backed / Consensus Miami 2026)

 🤖 Agent-native verified API marketplace with x402 payments, escrow, and response validation

+> 📰 *Featured in [CoinDesk](https://www.coindesk.com/tech/2026/05/08/ai-agents-fueled-a-frenzy-of-startup-building-at-the-consensus-miami-easya-hackathon): "ChainLens focused on trust and verification for autonomous systems, building an x402-compatible layer that connects AI agents to verified APIs."*

-- Co-built **ChainLens**, a verified API marketplace where AI agents can discover, purchase, and consume trusted APIs
+- **Founded and lead ChainLens**, a verified API marketplace where AI agents can discover, purchase, and consume trusted APIs
+- **Coinbase / AWS Track Runner-up** at the EasyA Hackathon, Consensus Miami 2026 (~1,000 developers)
+- Presented ChainLens at **Consensus Miami 2026** as an invited speaker (30-min session)
 - Designed the product around three core layers:
   - **Discovery** — marketplace for agent-consumable APIs
   - **Trust** — API validation and response verification